patelvraj18/patelvraj18/README.md

 ### Hello there, I'm Vraj! 👋🏽

-Welcome to my GitHub Page!
+Welcome to my GitHub!
 I am passionate about creating full-stack development with stunning front-end visuals and useful back-end architecture!

 - 📅 I am currently working on an office hour web application to help college students get quick access to help.
-- 📈 I am continually learning about Artificial Intelligence, Cloud Architecture, and Data Science.
+- 📈 I am learning about Artificial Intelligence, Cloud Architecture, and Data Science right now.
 - 📩 You can reach me at vrajpatel6147@gmail.com!

 Check out my portfolio to see some of the projects I've been working on: